 5. Sign Up for Professional Tutoring

-Sign up for a trial on our homepage.
-We offer one-on-one tutoring as well as group tutoring sessions.
+Sign up for a USMLE tutoring trial on our homepage.
+We offer one-on-one Med School tutoring lessons as well as group tutoring sessions.
 Targeted tutoring with an instructor that knows your strengths and weaknesses is extremely helpful – and helps you stay on schedule.
 It will give you a structured routine, and an expert educator to turn to if you feel like you aren’t making progress.
 Make sure you are seeking out the guidance you need – earlier is better than later.
 Ensure you are on the right track, and that you are effective with all the time you have at home.

 6. Video Chat With Medical School Peers, Friends, and Family

 Set up a Facetime or Skype/Zoom video conference with your medical school peers every week.
 Use this time to catch up and ask each other questions – like a virtual study group!
 You can even quiz each other on questions and concepts.
 Plus, Zoom let’s you add as many people as you’d like and you can check it out for free.